-This course covers the theory and application of deep tissue massage techniques such as myofascial release, cross-fiber friction, and neuromuscular trigger point therapy.
+This course covers the theory and application of deep tissue massage techniques such as myofascial release, cross-fiber friction and neuromuscular trigger point therapy.
+Students will also be able to define and apply pin and stretch techniques.
 Students completing this course will have had extensive hands-on application of these techniques in classroom and lab sessions.
+Students will also learn the origins/insertions/actions of muscles of the hip, back and neck.